Aliases for TIMELESS Gene

 The protein encoded by this gene is highly conserved and is involved in cell survival after damage or stress, increase in DNA polymerase epsilon activity, maintenance of telomere length, and epithelial cell morphogenesis.
 The encoded protein also plays a role in the circadian rhythm autoregulatory loop, interacting with the PERIOD genes (PER1, PER2, and PER3) and others to downregulate activation of PER1 by CLOCK/ARNTL.
 Changes in this gene or its expression may promote prostate cancer, lung cancer, breast cancer, and mental disorders. [provided by RefSeq, Feb 2014]

 GeneCards Summary for TIMELESS Gene

 TIMELESS (Timeless Circadian Clock) is a Protein Coding gene.
-Diseases associated with TIMELESS include vestibular nystagmus and pellagra.
-Among its related pathways are Circadian rhythm pathway.
+Diseases associated with TIMELESS include vestibular nystagmus and breast cancer.
+Among its related pathways are Circadian rhythm pathway and DNA Double-Strand Break Repair.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for TIMELESS Gene